Whether you’re road-tripping or arriving after a long flight, settling into your hotel room is a welcome reward after a long travel day.

 Luxury hotels are known to go above and beyond to accommodate guest requests, including those for early check-in, compared to budget or mid-range hotels.

-While not always the case, higher-end hotels tend to have higher service standards, more robust loyalty programs, and higher staff-to-guest ratios to make sure to provide a premium experience.
+While not always the case, higher-end hotels tend to have higher service standards, more robust loyalty programs, and higher staff-to-guest ratios in order to provide a premium experience for guests.

 Several rating systems exist to help you figure out how upscale a hotel is.